What is Project Resource Management

 Project resource management processes

-The Project Management Book of Knowledge (PMBOK) is perhaps the most extensively used by Project Management professionals globally.
+The Project Management Book of Knowledge (PMBOK) is the most extensively used by Project Management professionals globally.
 It contains an exhaustive expression of project resource management.
 According to it, there are six processes of project resource management.
 We will discuss each one by one.
 The six project resource management processes are:

 Resource management planning: